-All first incumbents will be invited to participate in the programme, which includes provision of mentoring and 3 sessions per year over 2-3 years giving specific input and support appropriate for this stage of ministry.
+All in their first post after curacy will will be invited to participate in the programme, which includes provision of mentoring and 3 sessions per year over 2-3 years giving specific input and support appropriate for this stage of ministry.

-The Galilee Ministerial Development Programme.
+The Galilee Programme.

 This is a 15 month programme for experienced clergy, focusing on ministerial calling and fostering further growth and development.
 It is by personal invitation from the bishop.
-Professional Development Groups (PDGs) are peer led, meeting regularly during the programme to engage with the input from the Galilee training programme.